Ancascocha Trek 5 Days – Extended High-Altitude Expedition to Machu Picchu

 Easy walk through the Classic Inca Trail sector until km 82 of the railway line.
 In the afternoon, a train trip to Aguas Calientes

 This day in our Ancascocha hike is like walking between the Inca trails and the archaeological remains.
 We continue downriver at Km.
 82. From Km.
-82, we transport to the Ollantaytambo train station to board our train.
+82, we will transport to the Ollantaytambo train station to board our train.

-At km 82 of the railway “exit of the Inca Trail of Ancascocha,” it is the farewell of our team of muleteers and cooks.
+At km 82 of the railway, “exit of the Inca Trail of Ancascocha,” it is the farewell of our team of muleteers and cooks.

 Last hike with our adventure team